 Boil only what you need

-Overfilling the kettle sees £68 million go up in smoke (or should that be steam?) each year in energy bills.
-Think about it next time you're making a cuppa just for yourself, and make your mantra: 'boil only what you need'.
+People often overfill the kettle when they make a cuppa, think about it next time you make one just for yourself, and make your mantra: 'boil only what you need'.

 Using water outside

 Hosepipes use hundreds of litres of water an hour.
 Use a watering can for your plants, and a bucket and sponge for your car, and you’ll be doing the environment a good turn.

 A sprinkler uses more water in one hour than a family of four will use in a day.
 Lawns will soon green up again when this hot weather leaves us and we get some rain!

 Water your garden in the early morning or late evening, when less water is lost through evaporation.

 Consider reusing water from the home in the garden